dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 Version 1
 ^^^^^^^^^

-Version 1 was introduced with Firefox 37 and includes the following properties:
+Version 1 was introduced with Datalus 37 and includes the following properties:

 state
    Corresponds to either a STATE_USER_* string or a STATE_INTERNAL_* string in